 Please note that any cars parked in the parking lot between the school and church, in the alleyway, behind the school gym, or in any other non-designated location will be ticketed and towed by the Chicago Police Department as an obstruction of the fine lane.

 School closings or delays are occasionally necessary due to severe weather.
 In either case, families are notified through STA’s automated parent notification system, SchoolMessenger.
 Information is also posted to the school’s web site and broadcast on radio stations WGN, WJPC, WCFL, WIND, WBBM and WMAQ.

 Classes begin at 9:00 am for a one-hour delay and 10:00 am for a two hour delay.
 School lunches are served and dismissal takes place at the usual time.
 On these days, the Before-School Extended Day Program begins at the regular time, 7:00 am; regular rates apply.
 During a school closure, the Extended Day Program is not available.
 The school will not be open for instruction and students are not to report to school.

 Emergency School Dismissal

 In case of severe weather during the school day, the school administration determines whether St. Thomas the Apostle School will close.
 The following procedures then take effect:

-- Students whose parents are unable to pick them up or cannot be reached are sent to the Extended Care Program within an hour of the emergency dismissal.
+- Students whose parents are unable to pick them up or cannot be reached are sent to the Extended Day Program within an hour of the emergency dismissal.